-• The development of single-chain Fv antibody (scFv) by recombinant gene expression is an important milestone for cancer therapy.
-Single-chain antibodies are reconstructed for cancer-targeted therapy to provide good penetration into tumor tissue and to improve their pharmacokinetics in viva offering a clinically valuable application.
-The relationship needs to be analyzed that there may be some variations between the structure and function of the fusion proteins, and the relationship between the structure and function of protein molecules was obtained through analyzing relevant literature at home and abroad as well as modeling analysis.
-Through our analysis of the interaction region between antibody and antigen, and of the binding sites for molecular conformation, it is clear that existing antibodies need to be modified at the DNA sequence level, enhancing the biological activity of the antibodies.
-Based on the view that bio-molecular computer models are closely integrated with biological experiments, a bio-molecular structure-activity relationship model can be established in terms of molecular conformation, physical and chemical properties and the activity single-chain antibodies. of enlightenments are obtained from our analysis.
-On one hand, the structure-activity relationship is clear for new immune molecules at the gene expression level.
+- AIM: To analyze the relationship between the structure and function of single-chain Fv antibody (scFv) with bioinformatics methods, so as to provide theoretical basis for retinoblastoma targeted therapy. - METHODS: Single-chain antibodies are reconstructed for cancer-targeted therapy to provide good penetration into tumor tissue and to improve their pharmacokinetics in viva, offering a clinically valuable application.
+The relationship needs to be analyzed that there may be some variations between the structure and function of the fusion proteins, and the relationship between the structure and function of protein molecules was obtained through analyzing relevant literature at home and abroad as well as modeling analysis. - RESULTS: Through our analysis of the interaction region between the antibody and the antigen, and of the binding sites for molecular conformation, it is clear that existing antibodies need to be modified at the DNA sequence level, enhancing the biological activity of the antibodies.
+Based on the view that bio-molecular computer models are closely integrated with biological experiments, a bio-molecular structure-activity relationship model can be established in terms of molecular conformation, physical and chemical properties and the biological activity of single-chain antibodies.
+Two enlightenments are obtained from our analysis.
+On the one hand, the structure-activity relationship is clear for new immune molecules at the gene expression level.
 On the other hand, a single-chain antibody molecule can be designed and optimized for the cancer-oriented treatment.
-In this article, we provided the theoretical and experimental basis for the development of single-chain antibodies appropriate for retinoblastoma therapy.